GreatCowBASIC/Help/output/md/configuration.md

     -   If the microcontroller has an internal oscillator, and the internal oscillator is capable of generating the speed specified in the \#chip line, then the internal oscillator will be used.
-    -   If the clock speed is over 4 Mhz, the external HS oscillator is selected
+    -   If the clock speed is over 4 MHz, the external HS oscillator is selected.
     -   If the clock speed is 4 MHz or less, then the external XT oscillator mode is selected.